DDoS/GBAiD/README.md

 GBAiD stands for <strong>G</strong>ame<strong>B</strong>oy <strong>A</strong>dvance
 <strong>i</strong>n <strong>D</strong>.
 I've started this project
 as an effort to learn the D programming language.
-The goal of this emulator is light CPU usage.

 This emulator is written mostly in pure D, with some inline x86 (32 and 64 bit) assembly in the graphics to help with performance.